BACK TO BLOGS Back to Press Releases

 Malvertising embeds malicious code in online advertisements, which are then distributed through legitimate ad networks.
 These ads may appear on trusted, high-traffic websites, giving them the appearance of legitimacy.

 Once loaded, the ad may silently redirect the user to a malicious site or initiate code execution in the browser.
-In some cases, no click is necessary — malware is delivered based solely on how the ad loads and fingerprints the user’s device.
+In some cases, no click is necessary—malware is delivered based solely on how the ad loads and fingerprints the user’s device.

 Malvertising techniques used in recent campaigns

-Recent campaigns show how threat actors continue to refine their methods and how damaging that can be for not just consumers, but businesses.
+Recent campaigns show how threat actors continue to refine their methods and how damaging that can be not just consumers, but businesses.

-Fake AI video generators: In May 2025, Mandiant reported that a threat group tracked as UNC6032 launched a malvertising campaign impersonating popular AI video tools like Luma AI and Canva Dream Lab.
+In May 2025, Mandiant reported that a threat group tracked as UNC6032 launched a malvertising campaign impersonating popular AI video tools like Luma AI and Canva Dream Lab.
 The attackers created counterfeit websites promoted through Facebook and LinkedIn ads, enticing users to download malware disguised as AI-powered video editors.
 These malicious downloads deployed Python-based infostealers and backdoors, compromising users' systems and exfiltrating sensitive data.

-Fake software installers: Last year, attackers placed malicious ads posing as downloads for popular tools like WinSCP, PuTTY, and OBS Studio.
+In 2024, attackers placed malicious ads posing as downloads for popular tools like WinSCP, PuTTY, and OBS Studio.
 Victims who clicked were led to counterfeit sites that served ransomware or info-stealers such as RedLine and IcedID.

 The brands cybercriminals hid behind in these attacks, Meta, Luma AI, Canva Dream Lab, Kling AI, WinSCP, PuTTY, and OBS Studio, were not directly compromised, but the fallout still affects them.